Helsinki without nazis – now and forever!

 Please wear face masks, and practice good hand hygiene as much as possible.
 Do not come to the demonstration if you experience any symptoms of COVID-19.

 Party insignia, national flags, or other authoritarian symbols are not welcome in the demonstration.

-The time and place of the demonstration will be announced closer to the event.
+The time, place, and route of the demonstration will be announced as soon as possible.